golojan/ebsg-bms/README.md

-## E-Governance:  Blueprint for Budget Planning and Management System (e-GovBPMS).
+## E-Governance:  Blueprint for Budget Planning and Management System (e-GovBMS).

 ### Table of Contents: